winkydes/winkydes/README.md

 # Hello World! 👋
-My name is Keith and I am a third year undergraduate student from CUHK.
+My name is Keith and I am a fourth year undergraduate student from CUHK.
 I am majoring in Mathematics and doing a double minor on computer science and web and cloud computing.
 Here are some personal programming background:

+- Currently working as a part-time flutter/android developer at BoxLand Hong Kong Limited
-- Currently working as IT Intern at ESDlife digital solutions department
+- Was an IT Intern at ESDlife digital solutions department
 - Was an Android Frontend Developer at AritaOne
 - Strong interest in web development, specializes in ReactJS
 - Collaborating with others on different projects